 Lastly, never leave your dog unattended with a chew.
 Monitoring them ensures their safety and also helps you understand how they chew so that you can offer the safest and best natural chews to improve their dental health.

-What's your dog's favourite dental chew?
+What's your dog's favourite natural chew?
 Share your top picks in the comments below!